unknownv2/logmagic/doc/packages/azure-appinsights.md

 `ILog` interface has a few extra methods which AppInsights package redirects to a proper location withing the account:

+## Traces

+Any call to `log.Trace()` writes an AppInsights trace, with an only exception from this rule.
+When you trace an exception (last parameter is a `System.Exception` object) LogMagic will write both a **trace** and **error** report for this line.
+This is important because AppInsights will display errors on a separate tab in a portal and won't take them from traces.

+Both exceptions and traces, however, share the same session properties, so you can match exceptions to trace information if you ever need to.

 ## Application Events

 Application events help to report something important and distinct happening in your application.
 Events are logged by a call: